 Geraldine Hughes received the Los Angeles Ovation, Garland and Drama Critics Circle Awards and a Drama League Award Nomination for Outstanding Performance for her solo play Belfast Blues, which she also wrote.
 Stage credits include Jerusalem opposite Mark Rylance after (Broadway & West End productions.)
 Other theatre credits include: Particle Of Dread (opposite Stephen Rea), Cyrano De Bergerac (Broadway), Translations (Broadway), Molly Sweeney (Irish Repertory Theatre), Pumpgirl (MTC), ), Orson’s Shadow, The Cripple of Inishmaan, The Weir, The Architect.
 Television credits include: Kevin Can Wait,The Blacklist, Blue Bloods, Nurse Jackie, Mercy, The Good Wife, Law and Order CI, Law & Order SVU, Law & Order, Murder, She Wrote: The Celtic Riddle, ER.
 She has starred in several features including The Book Of Henry, Gran Torino, Rocky Balboa, Time Out Of Mind and Killing Lincoln.
 Geraldine received an honorary doctorate from Queens University, Belfast for her contribution to the arts.
-She is currently appearing in Harry Potter and The Cursed Child on Broadway.
+Geraldine just wrapped a year long run on Broadway, in Harry Potter And The Cursed Child.

 Gordon McElroy is a Director at MKB Law and oversees the Commercial and Corporate business of the firm.
 As one of the founding partners of MKB Law in 2003, Gordon is delighted to have been it grow and flourish alongside the Belfast business community.